John Lister (golfer)

-Golf career
+Career

+In 1947, Lister was born in Temuka, New Zealand.
+Lister's older brother, Tom Lister, was a professional rugby player and represented New Zealand internationally.

 Lister was one of the leading players on the Australia and New Zealand circuits during the 1970s.
-Between 1972 and 1977, he was the leading player on the New Zealand Tour winning ten of twenty-five events.
+Between 1972 and 1977, he was the leading player on the New Zealand golf circuit winning ten of twenty-five events.
 He won the Garden City Classic four consecutive times (1972–1975).
-His four consecutive wins in a professional tour event is a record that he shares with Tiger Woods, who won the Bay Hill Invitational from 2000–2003.
+His four consecutive wins in a professional tour event is a record that he shares with Tiger Woods, who won the Bay Hill Invitational from 2000 to 2003.

 Lister also enjoyed success around the world.
 In 1970, he won twice on the British PGA circuit and finished the season in fourth place on the Order of Merit.
 At the end of the year he qualified for the PGA Tour.
 He played on the PGA Tour from 1971 until 1982, where he had 15 top-10 finishes in 12 seasons, including a win at the 1976 Ed McMahon-Jaycees Quad Cities Open, the first international player to win this tournament.
 His best finish in a major championship was in the 1971 Open Championship, where he tied for 25th place.

-Personal life

-Lister's older brother, Tom, is a former rugby union player who represented New Zealand.